kfigon/RandomGoCode/architecture/microservices/readme.md

 	* caching in case of error
 * evolutionary design - moving from monolith to microservices should be slow and gradual.
 Not possible to rewrite everything

+## when NOT to use microservices
+**ALWAYS START WITH MONOLITH**
+* small systems
+* intermingled functionality or data - can't split app to autonomous parts
+* performance sensitive systems
+* quick and dirty systems/PoC
+* no planned updates systems - write and release (embedded system)

 ## probles solved by microservices
 * single technology platform
 * inflexible deployment